Pippo26442999/library-decrypt/README.md

 ### Decryption Page (`decrypt-public.html`)
 1. User opens the encrypted link
 2. Enters the decryption password
-3. Link is decrypted and user is redirected after 5 seconds
+3. Link is decrypted and user is redirected to the selected Host
-4. Preview name (e.g., `Viki`, `Akia`) is shown for recognized domains
+4. Preview name is shown for recognized domains